Skip to main content

 7. They finally select their trip purpose (business, pleasure, or other) and what activities they are planning to do (sightseeing, party, concert, work, etc.) before confirming their submission.

-Note: The verification session will expire after one hour.
-If the guest starts but does not complete their session in the hour, they will receive an error stating that their session has expired.
-At this point the guest just needs to return to the guest portal and restart the verification task.
+The verification session expires after one hour.
+If the guest starts but does not complete their session in time, they will receive an error stating that their session has expired.
+The guest can return to the verification reminder email or the Guest Portal and restart the verification task.

 Guest screening